clouddevauthority/clouddevauthority-blog/content/post/azure-ha-api-architecture-part1/index.md

 I love using [Postman](https://www.postman.com/) to test APIs.
 A postman collection for this API is available in the Test folder, `TodoApiInMemory_postman_collection.json`
 Import the collection in Postman.
 Alternately create a new collection by importing the OpenApi yaml file.

-Create an environment to test Primary app service and save the baseUrl parameter value.
+Create an environment to test Primary App Service and save the baseUrl parameter value.

 ![test-postman-pri](img/test-postman-pri.png)